gireeshcse/gireeshcse.github.io/blog/cs/os.md

 * Controls the execution of applications.
 * Acts as interface b/w the Hardware and Applications.
+* Provides services to users and a platform for programs to run on.

+## Types of OS

+* Batched OS (Ex: Payroll System, Transactions Process, etc.)

+    The batch processing is used where the more set up time was reduced by processing jobs in batches where similar jobs were run together.

+* Multi-Programmed OS (Ex: Windows, UNIX)

+* Timesharing OS (Ex: Multics)

+* Distributed OS (Ex: LOCUS, etc.)

+    System software over a collection of independent, networked, communication, and physically separate computational nodes.
+They handle jobs which are serviced by multiple CPUs.

+* Real-Time OS (Ex: PSOS, VRTX etc.)

+    These are event-driven and preemptive, meaning the OS is capable of monitoring the relevant priority of competing tasks and make changes to the task priority.

 OS is visualised as Resource manager